cnlohr/cnballpit-vrc/README.md

  * Make textured ball effect.
  * Figure out ball nonshadows occasionally.
  * Option to draw video on side of balls.
+ * Why is AudioLink weird when doing colors.

 ## 2.0 Release Notes (Morning of July 6)
  * Make balls look really beautiful, try to use D4rk's thing.